howtomakeaturn/design/README.md

 ## Singleton Data

 Sometimes we need tables that will always have only one row in it.
 For example, contact information, website settings, and etc.

-We don't really need CRUD for this since we will never delete it or insert new row.
+We don't really need complete CRUD for this since we will never delete it or insert new row.

-Outlaw solve this with singleton data:
+Outlaw solve this with singleton data.

-In config file, set the table structure and default value:
+In config file, set the **singleton_data** index with table structure and default value:

 ```php
 $config['singleton_data'] = array(